 speaker

 Sarah

-some premiums in those loss, and that's been the similar pick that we've maintained through 24.
+We don't have an updated view.
+I don't know if you have a specific question there.
+I think we've maintained some improvements in those loss picks, and that's been the similar pick that we've maintained through 24.

 speaker

-Yeah, I was more curious about if that, you know, your loss pick for, and your loss trend for casualty lines has, you know, material change from the end of last year.
+Yeah, I was more curious about if that, you know, your loss pick and your loss trend for casualty lines has, you know, material change from the end of last year?

 speaker

-No, I mean, we've been working on it and we went through that process going into the 24 year, and, you know, we start with an ISO basis when we do our analysis.
-Our view of loss trend changed by less than a point year over year at the end of 24, and our refresh view of exposure trend also changed by less than a point.
-Those are, you know, the trend factors that we're using on the pricing of our business right now.
+No, I mean, we went through that process going into the 24-year, and, you know, we start with an ISO basis when we do our analysis.
+Our view of loss trend changed by less than a point year over year at the end of 24, and our Refresh view of exposure trend also changed by less than a point.
+Those are the trend factors that we're using on the pricing of our business right now.
 We're actually in the process right now.
 We're reviewing that as we start to put our thoughts together relative to trend going into our 25 budget.
 So no change at this point.

 speaker

-Your next question comes from the line of Ryan Meredith with UBS.
+Your next question comes from the line of Brian Meredith with UBS.
 Please go ahead.

+speaker